jefflance/slate_config/README.md

-# My Slate config file
+# Jeff's Slate config file
 Slate is a configurable window manager for Mac OS X.
 You can found original code [here][slate].